brianp/muxed/README.md

 Options:
     -p <project_dir>    The directory your project config files live in.
-Defaults to ~/.muxed/ -t <tmux_session>   The name of the running TMUX session to codify
+Defaults to ~/.muxed/ -t <session>        The name of the running TMUX session to codify

 Args:
     <project>           The name of your project to open

 Subcommands:
+    list                             List the availiable project configs
-    edit <project>                 Edit an existing project file new <project>                  To create a new project file snapshot -t session <project>  Capture a running session and create a config file for it
+    edit <project>                   Edit an existing project file load <project>                   Load the specified project, this is the default command new <project>                    To create a new project file snapshot -t <session> <project>  Capture a running session and create a config file for it
 ```

 ## Inspiration